 Working with women in prison since 1996

 We began as a small group of volunteers, offering support to women in London's Holloway Prison so that they would not be giving birth alone.
-We now offer a range of support to women in four prisons in England as well as training serving prisoners as peer supporters.
+We now offer a range of support to women in three prisons in England as well as training serving prisoners as peer supporters.

 We work with prisons to raise issues and find solutions to challenges such as women getting out to hospital in time when they are in labour, and having items they need like maternity clothes, breast pads and bras.